jwstegemann/fritz2-docs/Flows.md

 To get more information about `Flow` (and if you are interested `Channel`) and it's API, please have a look at the [official documentation](https://kotlinlang.org/docs/reference/coroutines/flow.html).

 This is what fritz2 uses to handle the state and events of your app.
-Now have a closer look at the [[Store]]...
+Now have a closer look at the [Store](Store.html)...